 The newer data set attempts to distinguish "safer routes".
 Safer routes information was included to help people find routes that are appropriate for those of "all ages and abilities".
 Bike routes physically separated from motor traffic, separated paths, and residential bike routes are deemed as "safer".
 Routes which are unprotected shoulders of major roads, including painted bike lanes and routes with painted bike stencils on the pavement, are not considered "safer" - even if they are official bike routes.

 Currently safer routes information in this data is limited to the City of Vancouver.
 Some other municipalities' bike route data do not currently contain sufficient detail to be used to define safer routes, so the Vancouver Bike Route Planner focuses on the City of Vancouver.
-In addition, any bike route data updates since 2014 have focused on the City of Vancouver which has relatively clean easy-to-use and easy-to-access bike route data available through their open data portal (and the author of this tool also happens to live in Vancouver).
+In addition, any bike route data updates since 2014 have focused on the City of Vancouver which has relatively clean easy-to-use and easy-to-access bike route data available through their open data portal.

 The safer routes data is intended to be continually improved using local community knowledge.
 Please contact us if you feel changes are needed to what is or isnt deemed as a "safer route" in our data.This website uses the following other data: